 Region's Social Housing Landlords Attend Cannabis Cultivation Conference

-The seminar homed in on small-scale operations in houses, lofts and other similar premises and demonstrated the many potential dangers of the illegal production process.
+The seminar homed in on small-scale operations in houses, lofts and

 And the message was brought home through a video of a farm discovered at Ecclefechan.